 - Join one of the ranger-guided activities and Denali national park tours

-- If you decide to forego the full day bus, head for a short hike.
+- If you decide to forego the full-day bus, head for a short hike.

-- Book your tickets to one of the several thrilling adventures around Denali: Whitewater Rafting, Ziplining, Backcountry Dining, Wilderness Exploration
+- Book your tickets to one of the several thrilling adventures around Denali: Whitewater Rafting, Ziplining, Backcountry Dining, Wilderness Exploration.

 We took the first bus up to Wonder Lake, where we had lunch.
 While this 11-hour return bus trip is lengthy, the bus takes through fantastic scenery.
-Keep your camera handy as changes of seeing caribou herds, coyotes, Grizzlies, and Moose, are quite high.
+Keep your camera handy as chances of seeing caribou herds, coyotes, Grizzlies, and Moose, are quite high.
 We even saw a sow and her cub in the middle of the road.
 Pack your lunch and drinks because there is no food in the park.
-Mosquitoes are fierce, a pain really.
-They were so aggressive and numerous that we wore of head mosquito nets!
+Mosquitoes are fierce, a pain, really.
+They were so aggressive and numerous that we wore head mosquito nets!
 They might not make the most dramatic selfies, but believe me, they are great!

 Our bus was one of the transit shuttle buses that are green to distinguish them from the guided tour buses.
-Note that, while you reserve your seat and specific departure time when going into the park, the return journey is first come, first serve.
+Note that while you reserve your seat and specific departure time when going into the park, the return journey is first come, first serve.
 Because we wanted to maximize our time in the park, we took the last bus in the afternoon, but it was full.
 We had to wait for over an hour at the Eielson Visitor Center for another coach to come and pick us up.
 Speaking about the Eielson Visitor Center, make sure to stop there.
 The view of the valley is incredible, and you might get a chance to see Mount Denali if the weather cooperates.
 You will understand why Denali is the highest mountain in North America, sitting proudly at 20,310 feet (6,190 m)!

 - Denali National Park Flightseeing Tour from Talkeetna